jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `security-enabled` attribute of the `microprofile-metrics-smallrye` subsystem
 Can you get the security-enabled attribute of the microprofile-metrics-smallrye subsystem?
 Can you get the security enabled attribute of the microprofile metrics smallrye subsystem?
+## syntax of the operation to get the `microprofile-reactive-messaging-smallrye` subsystem
+Can you get the microprofile-reactive-messaging-smallrye subsystem?
+Can you get the microprofile-reactive-messaging-smallrye?
+Can you retrieve all the attributes of the microprofile-reactive-messaging-smallrye subsystem?
 ## syntax of the operation to get the `amqp-connector` attribute of the `config` `opentelemetry-tracing` resource of the `microprofile-reactive-messaging-smallrye` subsystem
 Can you get the amqp-connector attribute of the myConfig config myOpentelemetryTracing opentelemetry-tracing resource of the microprofile-reactive-messaging-smallrye subsystem ?
 Can you get the amqp connector attribute of the myConfig config myOpentelemetryTracing opentelemetry tracing resource of the microprofile reactive messaging smallrye subsystem ?